philamp/rclone_jelly/README.md

 ## Notes

-Other cloud data providers might do throtling/bans when rclone requests a lot so this fork can be used in these contexts as well.
+this fork can be used with other cloud providers that might do similar throtling/bans

 ## Data storage